polterguy/phosphorusfive/README.md

 This feature just so happens to largely replace most features from Object Oriented Programming, with a much better alternative for acomplishing the same things, such as encapsulation and polymorphism.
-In addition, Active Events is at the core of pf.lambda, allowing for creation of a *"non-programming language"*, largely replacing 98% of all your code, with a much more flexible, maintainable and easy to understand construct, than your *"code"* such as C# and Java.
-Hyperlisp and pf.lambda is basically nothing but a thin abstraction on top of Active Events in fact.
+In addition, Active Events is at the core of p5.lambda, allowing for creation of a *"non-programming language"*, largely replacing 98% of all your code, with a much more flexible, maintainable and easy to understand construct, than your *"code"* such as C# and Java.
+Hyperlisp and p5.lambda is basically nothing but a thin abstraction on top of Active Events in fact.

 To raise an Active Event, you use the *"Raise"* method on your ApplicationContext